olinger/SudokuSolver/ReadMe.md

 0 1 0 0 0 0 1
 ```

-Which are rows 1, 4 and 5 of our original matrix
+Which are rows 1, 4 and 5 of our original matrix.

 ### Algorithm X